bcoles/kasld/docs/usage.md

 ### Markdown (`-m`)

 `-m` (`--markdown`) formats the summary for issue trackers (GitHub / GitLab markdown tables).
-The KASLR table includes the inferred text range and any Memory-KASLR (directmap / vmalloc / vmemmap) bounds, and the leak table credits the component(s) that produced each address.
+The KASLR table carries the same two-window model as the text readout: the guaranteed **Inferred text range**, the speculative **Likely text range** when a sub-floor signal narrows it, the remaining slots with their grain (`N x <align>`) and entropy, the **Phys/Virt coupling** classification, and any Memory-KASLR (directmap / vmalloc / vmemmap) bounds.
+When the kernel-text function order is reordered (FG-KASLR / LTO / AutoFDO / Propeller), a **Caution** note warns that a leaked address no longer resolves the rest of the symbols via a generic `System.map`.
+When KASLR is disabled or unsupported, the compile-time **Kernel image base** is reported (there is no slide, so the base is the answer).
+The leak table credits the component(s) that produced each address.
+With `--verbose`, a `## Memory layout` section embeds the virtual and physical ASCII address-space maps in a fenced code block (the same diagrams the text readout draws).
 An `## Environment` section reports the recon vantage (container / confinement / readable oracles).
 With `-H` it also appends the hardening assessment (see below).

 ## Explain mode